Customer Service

 • Any change of share capital deeds – excluding private sale of shares

-The Nota Simple Informativa can be legalised by a notary and the notarisation can be apostilled.
+The document can be legalised by a notary and can be apostilled.

-The Nota Simple is officially sealed and stamped by the Mercantile Registry, and is signed by an authorised officer to confirm its authenticity.
+The Nota Simple is officially signed, sealed and stamped by the Mercantile Registry.

 Memorandum of Association & Articles